leonardodls/product-introduction-financial-accounting/assets/public/Chapter_4_ComprehensiveProblem/01_Introduction.md

 ### INSTRUCTIONS FOR JUNE (Sections 5.2 – Sections 5.8)

-1. Journalize the transactions for June
+1. 5.2 - Journalize the transactions for June

-2. Post the June journal entries to the ledgers .
+2. 5.3 - Post the June journal entries to the ledgers .

-3. Prepare the June trial balance.
+3. 5.4 - Prepare the June trial balance.

-4. Prepare the June income statement, retained earnings statement and balance sheet .
+4. 5.5 - Prepare the June income statement, retained earnings statement and balance sheet .

-5. Journalize the closing entries for June.
+5. 5.6 - Journalize the closing entries for June.

-6. Post the June Closing journal entries to the ledgers
+6. 5.7 - Post the June Closing journal entries to the ledgers

-7. Prepare the June post-closing trial balance.
+7. 5.8 - Prepare the June post-closing trial balance.

-### INSTRUCTIONS FOR JULY (Sections 5.8- 5.13)
+### INSTRUCTIONS FOR JULY (Sections 5.9- 5.15)

-1. Journalize the transactions for July in the journal.
+1. 5.9 - Journalize the transactions for July in the journal.

-2. Post the July journal entries to the ledgers.
+2. 5.10 - Post the July journal entries to the ledgers.

-3. Prepare the July trial balance.
+3. 5.11 - Prepare the July trial balance.

-4. Prepare the July income statement, retained earnings statement, and balance sheet.
+4. 5.12 - Prepare the July income statement, retained earnings statement, and balance sheet.

-5. Journalize and post the closing entries for July.
+5. 5.13 - Journalize the closing entries for July.

+6. 5.14 - Post the July Closing journal entries to the ledgers

-6. Prepare the July post-closing trial balance.
+7. 5.15 - Prepare the July post-closing trial balance.

+8.